ijlyttle/vembedr/README.md

 ### Helper functions

 It's a bit inconvenient to visit a service's API page to figure out how do something relatively common, like specify a start time.
-For this reason a consistent set of helper functions is offered It is proposed that helper functions used to modify the query or fragment will be called `use_something()` and can be composed using the pipe `%>%`.
+For this reason a consistent set of helper functions is offered.
+It is proposed that helper functions used to modify the URL will be called `use_something()` and can be composed using the pipe, `%>%`.

 #### Start time